biofrontiers2017eeg/eegtk/README.md

 represent the session (i.e. a=first session, b=second session etc.).
 Each session has two files a .raw and a .art.
 The .raw files contain the raw waves  and the .art contain artifacting data for each session.
 Use both files to build raw waves.
 <br><u>.art file key </u>
+Same dimensions as the raw data.
+Gives a coloring to the EEG data, that shows how reliable that data is.
-* 0= good data
+* 0= Reliable (black)
-* 1= bad data that should be discarded
+* 1= Not Reliable (red)
-* 2= okay data that can either be used or discarded
+* 2= May or may not be reilable,to be used or discarded (blue)

 <b> Raw EEG Data </b>
 * 19 columns, ~61440 rows (256 s time step total of 4 minute data)
 * 98 Subjects

 ### <i> Waves in EEG </i>
 <b> Delta:</b> 0-4 Hz